moerpel/HA_SMA_EVCharger/README.md

     sensor.evcharger_energy_counter_charging_station > this entitty represents the value of the total energy counter of the wallbox.

-    sensor.evcharger_mode _ this entitiy represents the position of the physical switch and can have the following values 'fast charging', 'intelligent charging'
+    sensor.evcharger_mode_switch > represents the raw value of the physical switch. sensor.evcharger_mode _ this entitiy represents the position of the physical switch and can have the following values 'fast charging', 'intelligent charging', 'unknown'.

+    sensor.evcharger_total_energy_charged > represents the value of the energy counter for this charging session.